Financial Services Compensation Scheme

 FSCS-related news and publications

 11 October 2023: We published CP22/23 – Occasional consultation paper – October 2023, which included a proposal in Chapter 2 to amend the Depositor Protection Part of the PRA Rulebook to facilitate the ability of the FSCS to pay compensation to eligible depositors of insolvent deposit takers via electronic transfer.
 That element of the consultation paper is relevant to the FSCS and of interest to deposit-taking firms and depositors.
-The consultation closes on 13 November 2023.
+The consultation closed on 13 November 2023.

 14 September 2023: We published PS12/23 - Dealing with insurers in financial difficulties which set out the PRA’s final rules and policy in respect of amendments introduced by the Financial Service and Markets Act 2023 to the Financial Service and Markets Act 2000, particularly in relation to the ‘write-down’ of insurance contracts.
 The PS is relevant to PRA-authorised insurers (other than friendly societies) with a Part 4A permission.
 The new rules came into effect on 19 September 2023.